Request Permanent Court of Arbitration to Investigate Unlawful Force of HongKong Police

 Please sign and support !

-We are writing to request the International Court of Justice(ICJ) to formally Investigate Hong Kong Police for Unlawful Use of Force against Citizens since 9 June 2019
+We are writing to request Permanent Court of Arbitration (PCA) to formally Investigate Hong Kong Police for Unlawful Use of Force against Citizens since 9 June 2019

-Hundreds of thousands of people in Hong Kong took to the street in recent days to protest amid the controversial Extradition Bill.
+Hundreds of thousands of people in Hong Kong took to the street in recent days to protest amid the tyranny of the government and the brutality of Hong Kong Police Force.
 In the latest rounds of the protest, the Hong Kong Police Force (HKPF) has been using excessive level of violence and firearms against citizens who participated in peaceful protests.
 Confirmed crowd control weapons and ammunition in use including

-batons, pepper spray, rubber bullets, sponge grenades, live bullets, water cannon, tear gas.
+batons, pepper spray, rubber bullets, sponge grenades, live bullets, water cannon, tear gas and Long Range Acoustic Device.
 The sole purpose of this level of extreme violence “intent to injure”.
 It is believed to be a direct and flagrant violation the “UN Principles on the Use of Force and Firearms by Law Enforcement Officials.”
 Many unarmed protesters have been reportedly beaten or shot, some directly in their heads.